Warning: To complete electrical works you must comply with Electrical Regulations. Click here for more information.

-A pull cord switch is typically mounted to the ceiling, with the pull cord hanging down, most often used in a bathroom or toilet and generally available in two types and ratings: a 6 amp version to control lights and a 45 amp version used as an isolator for an electric shower.
+A pull cord switch is typically mounted to the ceiling, with the pull cord hanging down, most often used in a bathroom or toilet and generally available in two types and ratings:

 After some use and time this type of switch can get a little tired where the switch appears not to function properly as an internal spring can get stuck.

 The 6 amp switch is usually part of the lighting circuit and is fused in the main distribution unit.
 It is very important to isolate the electrical supply before attempting any repair to the switch.